-We believe that our cash, cash equivalents, restricted cash and short-term investments balance of \$29.7 million as of December 31, 2011, and any interest income we earn on these balances will be sufficient to meet our anticipated cash requirements into 2013, assuming our planned commercialization and we do not receive any other additional funds.
-If our available cash, cash equivalents, restricted cash and investment balances are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or enter into a credit facility.
-The sale of additional equity and debt securities may result in dilution to our stockholders.
+We believe that the cash, cash equivalents and restricted cash balance as of December 31, 2012, together with \$13.1 million in gross proceeds from the public offering completed February 27, 2013 and any interest income we earn on these balances, will be sufficient to meet our anticipated cash requirements (including scheduled or potentially accelerated debt obligations) into 2014, assuming we do not receive any other additional funds.
+If our available cash, cash equivalents and restricted cash balances are insufficient to satisfy our liquidity requirements, we may seek additional funding through our existing issuer managed equity financing facility with Terrapin, sell additional equity or debt securities or enter into a credit facility.
+Obtaining funds through our existing issuer managed equity financing facility or through the sale of additional equity and debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of, delay, or eliminate some or all of, our planned research, development and commercialization activities, which could materially harm our business.